The Complete Guide to Writing Cookbooks,

 - What is the news source for food critics?
 The answer might surprise you.

-Praise for Will Write for Food:
+More praise for Will Write for Food:

 “I wish I’d read Dianne’s book before I started a tiny little food blog on a whim years ago.
 For current and aspiring food writers, it’s positively dropping with helpful advise and information.”